Pure Pinball: Pure Pinball: T-Rex Savage

 Pure Pinball: T-Rex Savage also received positive reviews from critics.
-Impulse Gamer praised the "realistic graphics" and "flawless touch screen controls", recommending the product overall.
 Marc Luoma of iPad Insight wrote that the game is "super-realistic and beautiful to look at", noting that the developers "went to considerable lengths to make sure all the gameplay, graphics, and physics match what you'd find on a real pinball table".
 Jason Lee Wei Zheng of Nine Over Ten appreciated the game's simple controls, advanced visuals, and multiple camera modes.
 Blake Grundman of 148Apps said that "when it comes to physics emulation this is a title that can hold its own", adding that additional tables and missions would be beneficial.

 FCB Pinball

 FCB Pinball received generally positive reviews.
 Jake of Brutal Gamer found the game "well presented", noting that it is enjoyable to play in short periods.
 Adam Roffell of GamesReviews described the game as "bright and vibrant", praising the implementation of football mechanics within the pinball machine.
 Amy Nelson of Games Fiends appreciated the game's art and sound, as well as its lack of technical problems, but critiqued its lack of variety.